TGB-Dev/IS-Contests/Mock HSGTP #1/README.md

 # Mock HSGTP #1

 Run the following command to get the list of merchandise winners.
-Seed is the total points of participants who ranked 1 to 5.
+Seed is the number of official participants.

 ```bash